FelipePy/Organizer/README.md

 It was created in a **totally** moment of need to organize my directories!

-If you wanted to use it, just give a git clone "https://..."
+If you wanted to use it, just give a git clone `git clone` https://github.com/FelipePy/Organize.git

 Place the downloaded files -> ** (Organizer - Organizer.py - Bannert.txt) ** in the directory -> **"/usr/bin/Organizer"**.